Judges

 Fran O’Sullivan is Head of Business (Content) for NZME and a high-profile business columnist for the New Zealand Herald.
 She has a strong interest in New Zealand’s international business success and is a frequent television commentator and public speaker.

 Fran is executive editor of the Herald’s influential Mood of the Boardroom – the premier CEOs survey in New Zealand.
-She also chairs the NZ US Council’s Advisory Board and is a member of the NZ China Council.
+She also chairs the NZ US Council’s Friends Board and is a member of the NZ China Council.
 She is a regular participant in NZ’s international partnership forums and chairs the Metropolis Body Corporate.

 Fran is a former editor of National Business Review, is an INFINZ fellow and has an award-winning track record in business journalism.